 The Forest Biology option provides a basic understanding of the structure, function, dynamics, and conservation of forest ecosystems and an appreciation for the possible impacts of environmental pollutants on long-term forest health.
 Based on a strong foundation in the biological sciences coupled with curricular flexibility, the Forest Biology option permits students to concentrate advanced course work in specialized areas such as environmental biology, forest and wildlife ecology, or molecular biology.
 Students may earn academic credit or receive payment for research in modern laboratories equipped for sophisticated studies of forest genetics, pathology, tree physiology, and water quality.
 They also may conduct field research on the ecology of plants and animals in nearby forests and wetlands.
 Opportunities for summer employment are readily available.
 This curriculum is excellent preparation for a diversity of careers.
-Graduates may work as natural resource professionals in government agencies, municipalities, and private enterprises; others may choose occupations outside natural resources, such as secondary school educators in both biological and natural sciences, or computer scientists; still others may continue their education to the master's or Ph.D. level.
-A minimum of 126 credit hours in core and elective courses is required for the Bachelor of Science degree.
+Graduates may work as natural resource professionals in government agencies, municipalities, and private enterprises; others may choose occupations outside natural resources, such as secondary school educators in both biological and natural sciences, or computer scientists; still others may continue their education to the master's or doctoral level.